 - Telephone therapy.
 CBTI therapy delivered not in person but over the telephone or with video-conferencing is a compromise between in-person therapy and self-help treatment.
 Phone-based cognitive therapy has been proven to work in treating anxiety, depression—and insomnia.
 In a study that compared the effects of eight weekly phone treatments to the effects of an informational pamphlet, phone therapy improved sleep and daytime functioning better.
 My take: Phone-based treatment is a great option for people who live in remote areas without easy access to a trained therapist but who still need some guidance and cheering on.
 (Note: Some practitioners will advertise that they do “telemedicine” and can perform this type of phone therapy easily.)

 - Online programs for insomnia.
 The Internet is also a great vehicle for delivering CBTI.
-Two well-tested programs are Sleepio and Sleep Healthy Using the Internet (SHUTi).
-Both are tailored, interactive programs that guide users through CBTI over a six-week period—a similar pace to “in person” CBTI, but there’s no actual therapist you are working with directly (so you don’t need to find a trained therapist and schedule office visits).
-In a recent study, participants who used SHUTi had better sleep compared with people who received only educational materials—and in a follow-up one year later, the sleep benefits persisted.
-Sleepio has also shown positive results, with a statistically significant improvement in sleep quality in those using the online Sleepio program, compared with placebo.
-The cost of SHUTi is $135, and users have access to the site for 16 weeks.
-Sleepio is also delivered over six weeks but permits access to the site for a full year—it costs $300.
-My take: These evidence-based programs work well and are good options for people who don’t need a lot of personal coaching.
+One well-tested program is Sleepio.
+It is a tailored, interactive program that guides users through CBTI over a six-week period—a similar pace to “in person” CBTI, but there’s no actual therapist you are working with directly (so you don’t need to find a trained therapist and schedule office visits).
+Sleepio has shown positive results, with a statistically significant improvement in sleep quality in those using the online Sleepio program, compared with placebo.
+Sleepio is delivered over six weeks and permits access to the site for a full year—it costs $400.
+My take: This evidence-based program works well and is a good option for people who don’t need a lot of personal coaching.

 WHEN CONVENTIONAL CBTI IS BEST